Checks and fixups¶

 Translation contains extra zero-width space (<U+200B>) character.

-This character is usually inserted by mistake, though it might have legitimate use.
+This character is usually inserted by mistake, though it might have a legitimate use.
 Some programs might have problems when this character is used.

 Invalid XML markup¶